f4star/OpenSourceEnergyModeling_Homework_Review/README.md

 -) Cube of the number.

--) Checks if th number is even.
+-) Checks if the number is even.